Drug Charges Attorney Columbia, South Carolina

-- Drug test conducted without legal authorization
+- The drug test was conducted without legal authorization

-- Testing device not operated correctly
+- The testing device was not operated correctly

-- Settings on testing device inaccurate
+- Settings on the testing device were inaccurate

-- Test sample store improperly
+- The test sample was stored improperly

 This depends on the circumstances.
 You have a right to a jury trial.
 Matt Bodman reviews all possible outcomes before a decision is made to plea or go to trial.
 Give yourself the best chance at success.
 Some of the alternatives available to people include: